 Absolutely.
 If you are the legal guardian of multiple Akron Children’s patients, all patients can be linked to your proxy account so that you can see all of their records with just one login.
 Contact the MyChart help desk at 330.543.4400 to link your children to your proxy account.

 Why am I not able to see certain health information for my teenage child?

-Due to state and federal teen privacy laws, MyChart is unable to display and release specific types of medical information for patients aged 12 and older.
-Teens by law are entitled to confidential health services.
+Due to current state and federal teen privacy laws, MyChart is unable to display and release specific types of medical information for patients aged 12 and older.
+Teens under law are entitled to confidential health services.
 Patients 12 and older can sign up for their own password-protected MyChart account at Akron Children’s to:

 - View test results.